gmr/helper/README.md

  * Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
- * Neither the name of the Meet Me nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+ * Neither the name of the MeetMe nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.